ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

             )

-        A concrete example: If you want to replace the default encoder that RLlib builds for torch, PPO and a given observation space, you can override :py:class:`~ray.rllib.algorithms.ppo.torch.ppo_torch_rl_module.PPOTorchRLModule`'s
-        :py:meth:`~ray.rllib.algorithms.ppo.torch.ppo_torch_rl_module.PPOTorchRLModule.__init__` to create your custom
-        encoder instead of the default one.
+        A concrete example: If you want to replace the default encoder that RLlib builds for torch, PPO and a given observation space, you can override the `__init__` method on the :py:class:`~ray.rllib.algorithms.ppo.torch.ppo_torch_rl_module.PPOTorchRLModule` class to create your custom encoder instead of the default one.
 We do this in the following example.

         .. literalinclude:: ../../../rllib/examples/rl_modules/classes/mobilenet_rlm.py
                 :language: python